AkibKST/Ride-Booking-System-Backend/README.md

   Block/unblock user accounts
   Generate reports (optional)
 - ✅ All rides must be stored with complete history
-- ✅ Role-based route protection implemented
+- ✅ Role-based route protection and Transaction and Rollback implemented into ride model

 - 🧍 **Riders** can request rides, cancel rides, and view ride history
 - 🚗 **Drivers** can accept/reject rides, update ride status, view earnings, and set availability